Technical analysis Introduction

 A support level could be the previous low.
 The resistance level could be the previous day’s high point, or better known as a peak.
-After a resistance level has been broken, it will usually become a support level should the instrument you are trading declines again.
+After a resistance level has been broken, it will usually become a support level should the instrument you are trading decline again.
 When the instrument moves down and breaks the support, then this becomes the new low.
-Looking at it the other way if the instrument moves higher through the resistance level, this becomes the new high.
+Looking at it the other way, if the instrument moves higher through the resistance level, this becomes the new high.

 The easiest way to begin your analysis is by learning and applying trend lines.
-First thing you must do is to draw a straight line that joins two points on your chart.
+The first thing you must do is to draw a straight line that joins two points on your chart.
 To show a trend line that is increasing, connect two lows in a row and for a trend line that is decreasing, connect two straight peaks.
 You will note that usually, the market (price) will pull back towards a trend line before resuming a trend.
 When the price breaks a trend line, this is the end of a trend.
-The longer a trend line the more it has been tested and the more important it is.
+The longer a trend line is, the more it has been tested and the more important it is.
 Note that a trend line becomes valid when the market touches it 3 times.